it-at-m/dave-frontend/stack/README.md

 docker compose up
 ```

-5. Access the application: Once the containers are up and running, you can access it by navigating to http://localhost:8082 in your web browser.
+5. Access the application: Once the containers are up and running, you can access DAVe
+by navigating to http://localhost:8082 in your web browser.

 That's it!
-You have successfully installed and started the application stack for DAVe Frontend.
+You have successfully installed and started the application stack for DAVe.